Canadian Law Course Descriptions

 This course examines the enforcement of promises and agreements.
 The matters considered include the requirements of enforceability, remedies for breach, the effect of contracts on third parties, the effect of writing, and excuses for non-performance.
 These excuses include unfairness, unexpected circumstances, and public policy.

-LAW4067H Employment Law - Gregory Ko
+LAW4067H Employment Law - Gregory Ko (not offered in 2024-2025)

 This course will examine the statutory and common law principles governing the relationships between individual employees and their employers in Canada.
 Labour law, while not a focus of the course, will be touched upon as part of the overall understanding of employment regimes.
 The course will also look at the intersection of employment law with human rights legislation, and will explore topical issues affecting Canadian employees.